-Compute the combined tax on Form CT-32-A. If the combined group includes more than two corporations, report the ENI, alternative ENI, taxable assets, and allocation percentages of the additional members of the group on Form CT-32-A/B. Use additional CT-32-A/B forms as required.
+Compute the combined tax on Form CT-32-A. If the combined group includes more than two corporations, report the entire net income (ENI), alternative ENI, taxable assets, and allocation percentages of the additional members of the group on Form CT-32-A/B. Use additional CT-32-A/B forms as required.

 Use column D of Schedules B, C, D, and E of Form CT-32-A to compute intercorporate eliminations.
-See Computation of tax for more information about intercorporate transactions.
+See $Computation\ of\ tax$ for more information about intercorporate transactions.